Responsible Beverage Service (RBS) Training

 Currently, RBS training is only required if your local government mandates it.
 If you are required to take an RBS class for employment, contact your employer or local governing body to inquire if there is a specific training provider you must use.

 Local jurisdictions may require you to attend an ABC Licensee Education on Alcohol and Drugs (LEAD) class and receive a LEAD Certificate of Completion.
-If you are required to attend a LEAD class, you can register for the Online LEAD training or an Instructor-led class presented by an ABC LEAD trainer.
+If you are required to attend a LEAD class, you can register for the online LEAD training or an Instructor-led class presented by an ABC LEAD trainer.

 Who must be trained under AB 1221?

-Beginning in July 2021, any ABC licensee who has an “ABC On-Premises License” will need to have their staff (alcohol servers and managers of alcohol servers) trained and certified in RBS within sixty (60) days of employment.
+Beginning in July 2021, any ABC licensee who has an “ABC On-Premises License” will need to have their staff (alcohol servers and managers of alcohol servers) trained and certified in RBS within sixty (60) days the date of initial employment.
 This includes but is not limited to: restaurants, bars, fast casual dining, tasting rooms (including off-sale locations), hotels, and stadiums.

 What is the definition of an alcohol server under AB 1221?